Incentives (✔ Local, ✔ State, ✔ Federal)

 We greatly appreciate qualifying for the Federal Opportunity Zone and consider it a great economic incentive.

-To become certified as a Qualified Opportunity Fund, an eligible corporation must fill out Form 8996, filed timely.
+To become certified as a Qualified Opportunity Fund, an eligible corporation must complete Form 8996 and file it on time.

 If additional assistance is needed, please contact our office, your accountant, or the Department of the Treasury.
 You may find more information and guidance: